Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-group-lab/create-a-group.md

 ## Overview

-In this lab you will create a group in Linux
+In this lab you will create a group in Linux.

 ## What is a group ?